USB is one of tech's ultimate success stories - a universal standard that has been the centre of wired data and power transfer for 20 years now.

 The Thunderbolt confusion

-Intel has announced that it has essentially contributed its work on Thunderbolt to the USB Promoter Group - the industry body that decides what the USB standard should mean.
+So to make things simpler Intel announced that it has contributed its work on Thunderbolt to the USB Promoter Group - the industry body that decides what the USB standard should mean.

-That means that Thunderbolt will basically underpin USB 4.0, so all USB 4.0 devices and ports will be automatically compatible with Thunderbolt devices for super-fast data transfer as well as device charging and display across a single cable as now.
-The USB 4 specification is soon to be released.
+That means Thunderbolt will basically underpin USB 4.0, so all USB 4.0 devices and ports will be automatically compatible with Thunderbolt devices for super-fast data transfer as well as device charging and display across a single cable as now.

 Device makers will be able to make Thunderbolt devices without paying royalties to Intel, which should make adoption easy.